Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Introduction

-In the theory of a hidden scalar QCD, the equilibrium of the potential will be reached when both the scalar field and the Higgs field get nonzero vacuum expectation value from the {condensation of hidden scalar-field}.
-Therefore, it is possible to explain the scalegenesis of the EW symmetry as the effect from the hidden scalar QCD. {What's more, the hidden scalar QCD also naturally includes new DM candidate because of the {possible existence of stable scalar hadron states}\cite{2,2+}.
-Furthermore, it is also} possible to realize a strongly-first order EW phase transition and a detectable primordial gravitational waves signal, as long as the Higgs portal coupling can be large enough\cite{2++,2+++}.
-Thus the hidden scalar QCD possesses a great potential to explain many exotic phenomena beyond the SM. \crred{However, initial investigations of this new model may still lack important ingredients.}
+What's more, the hidden scalar QCD also naturally includes DM candidates because of the possible existence of stable scalar hadron states~\cite{Kubo:2015cna,Kubo:2017wbv}.
+Furthermore, it is also possible to realize a strongly-first order EW phase transition and a detectable primordial gravitational wave signals, as long as the Higgs portal coupling can be large enough~\cite{Kubo:2015joa,Kubo:2016kpb}.

+Thus, the hidden scalar QCD possesses a potential to explain the dynamical origin of the EW scalegenesis and provides rich related phenomenological consequences accessible in the future experiments.

+However, this scenario may still lack important ingredients.
 To capture such a possibly missing point, we may make use of the powerful tools about the effective theory of fermionic QCD.
-In the fermionic QCD case, it is believed that the gluon condensation effect that arising from the nonperturbative-scale anomaly effect, can be very important for the low-energy effective theory of QCD, especially for the origin of hadron mass.
-Recently, based on this consideration, a chiral-scale effective theory has been built\cite{6}, where the scale anomaly was introduced as an essential effect to generate hadron mass.
+In the fermionic QCD case, it is believed that the gluon condensation effect arising from the nonperturbative-scale anomaly can be important for the low-energy effective theory of QCD, especially for the origin of hadron mass.
+Recently, based on this consideration, a chiral-scale effective theory has been built~\cite{Li:2016uzn}, where the scale anomaly was introduced as an essential effect to generate hadron masses.
 Combined with the classical-scale invariance, this minimal inclusion of the scale anomaly is known as the leading-order scale-symmetry (LOSS).